firstdraft/bootstrapped_devise_forms/README.md

 which creates a folder in `app/views` called `devise` and extracts all the view templates that Devise uses out of the gem in to it.
 That way you can customize them to your heart's content.

 However, I have prepared simple, Bootstrapped templates for each; feel free to steal them.
+Just replace the files you just generated with the ones in this repo, or copy the code in to each one.